srdjanStankovic/landing_page/README.md

  - uploading new logo image
  - new favicon.icon
  - changing style.ccs into static directory
- - server configuration is possible over `config.yaml` file
+ - server configuration can be changed over `config.yaml` file

 ## Prerequisite
  - Python3